sqlfluff/sqlfluff/docs/source/gettingstarted.rst

 or your organisation have different conventions, then many of these behaviours can be configured.
-For example, given the example above, what if we actually think that indents should only be two spaces, and rather than upeercase keywords, they should all be lowercase?
+For example, given the example above, what if we actually think that indents should only be two spaces, and rather than uppercase keywords, they should all be lowercase?

 To achieve this we create a configuration file named :code:`.sqlfluff`